Skip to content

 Getting All Objects

-Use .all() to retrieve all objects from an endpoint:
+Use .all() to retrieve every object from an endpoint:

 print(device.name)

-The .all() and .filter() methods return generators that can only be iterated once.
-To iterate multiple times, wrap the result in a list():
+.all() and .filter() return a RecordSet, which can only be iterated once.
+To iterate the results multiple times, materialize them with list():

 devices = list(nb.dcim.devices.all())